MonikaChris/gallery-of-horns/README.md

 Estimate of time needed to complete: 1 hour

-Start time: 8:50 - 9:20 (got map to work with JSON file and all content loads except for images)
+Times: 8:50pm - 9:20pm (got map to work with JSON file and all content loads except for images) 8:00am - 9:00am (finally got images to load)

-Finish time:

-Actual time: needed
+Actual time: 1.5 hours